amesar/mlflow-fun/examples/scikit-learn/wine-quality/README.md

 ## Predictions

 You can make predictions in the following ways:
-1. Use MLflow's serving web server and submit predictions via HTTP
+1. Use MLflow's serving web server and submit predictions via HTTP calls
 2. Call mlflow.sklearn.load_model() from your own serving code and then make predictions
 4. Call mlflow.pyfunc.load_pyfunc() from your own serving code and then make predictions
 5. Batch prediction with Spark UDF (user-defined function)